 The inland town of Piazza Armerina, far from the golden beaches of Sicily’s coastal towns, may seem like an unusual tourist hotspot at first glance.
 However, the town is hugely popular with travelers, due to the famous 4th-century Villa Romana del Casale.
 It is a UNESCO Heritage site in Italy since 1997.

 Exceptional for its sheer size, which took several excavations before it was fully appreciated, the villa draws crowds of tourists year-round to explore the ancient structure.
 The beautifully preserved, vibrant mosaics housed within the villa display a visual representation of ancient Sicilian life.

 Apart from the famous Villa Romana del Casale, you climb up from the main square Piazza Garibaldi to the hill to see the 17th-century Baroque style Cathedral, Duomo di Piazza Armerina; the Museo Archeologico; the narrow cobblestone Via Monte street; and the Chiesa di San Martino;

 In August, the town hosts the Palio dei Normanni festival.
 For several days, the city celebrates its medieval heritage with re-enactments of battles, jousting, horse races, and parades.
 If you love history, you won’t want to miss this annual event.

-The quaint, coastal village of Scopello is an up-and-coming tourist destination, drawing an increasing crowd of visitors with its picturesque scenery and traditional, small-town atmosphere.
+Located on the north-western coast of Sicily, the quaint, coastal village of Scopello is an up-and-coming tourist destination, drawing an increasing crowd of visitors with its picturesque scenery and traditional, small-town atmosphere.